codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

     - xcode-project build-ipa --project "MyXcodeProject.xcodeproj" --scheme "MyScheme"

-## Testing an iOS app
+## Testing and publishing

+To test, code sign and publish an iOS app:

-The code for testing an iOS app also goes under `scripts`.
-The relevant code for a native iOS app looks like this:
+* The code for testing an iOS app also goes under `scripts`, before build commands.
+An example for testing an iOS app can be found [here](../yaml/testing/#native-ios).

-    xcodebuild \
-        -workspace MyAwesomeApp.xcworkspace \
-        -scheme MyAwesomeApp \
-        -sdk iphonesimulator \
-        -destination 'platform=iOS Simulator,name=iPhone 6,OS=8.1' \
-        test | xcpretty

-More examples of testing with YAML can be found [here](../yaml/testing).

-## Code signing

-A full example of iOS code singing with YAML is available [here](../yaml/distribution).
+* A full example of iOS code singing with YAML is available [here](../yaml/distribution).

-## Publishing

-All generated artifacts can be published to external services.
-The available integrations currently are email, Slack and App Store Connect.
+* All generated artifacts can be published to external services.
+The available integrations currently are email, Slack and Google Play.
+It is also possible to publish elsewhere with custom scripts (e.g. Firebase App Distribution).
 Script examples for all of them are available [here](../yaml/distribution/#publishing).